howtographql/howtographql/content/backend/graphql-scala/4-deferred_resolvers.md

 ---
 title: Deferred Resolvers
 pageTitle: "Usage of Deferred Resolvers for better performance"
-description: "In this chapter, at first you will learn how to use deferred resolvers for better performance."
+description: "In this chapter you will learn how to improve performance with deferred resolvers."
 question: "Check the correct statement about Deferred Resolvers"
 answers: ["Fetcher is higher level API for Deferred Resolver", "Deferred Resolver is of optimizing a query, Fetcher is for taking data from data source in batch","Fetcher is light version of Deferred Resolver without cache or support for relations", "Deferred Resolver and Fetcher are completely different, not related one to each other things" ]
 correctAnswer: 0